thomaspatrickwelborn/MVC-Framework/document/api/model/content/handler/traps/accessor/index.md

 }
 ```
 ### `get`, `set`, `delete` Shared Options
- - Shared Accessor Options may be set as `content` options or overriden as `content.traps.accessor.get`, `content.traps.accessor.set`, and `content.traps.accessor.delete`.
+ - Shared Accessor Options may be set as `content` options or overriden as `content.methods.accessor.get`, `content.methods.accessor.set`, and `content.methods.accessor.delete`.
 **All Accessor Methods**:
 ```
 const object = new Content({}, null, {